angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 - How to access and use route parameters and router state
 - How to reflect UI state into url and back

-> Compared to where we left off we have pre-generated the "product-detail" component using Angular Schematics
+> Compared to where we left off, we have pre-generated the "product-detail" component using Angular Schematics
 > in the `product/` lazy feature folder, so it is possible to provide TODO steps for that component.
-> In practice we would generate it with ease using Angular Schematics IDE integration.
+> In practice, we would generate it with ease using Angular Schematics IDE integration.

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**